 Journal Index.
 Nearly 12,500 journals in science, technology, medicine, social science, business, the humanities, and popular culture.
 Updated daily.
 More info

 - Arts & Humanities Citation Index, via Web of Science (1975 - )

 Journal index.
 A multidisciplinary database covering the journal literature of the arts and humanities and indexing more than 1,160 of the world's leading arts and humanities journals.
 Updated weekly.
 More info

 Image collection, documenting artistic traditions across many times and cultures.
 Embraces architecture, painting, sculpture, photography, decorative arts, and design as well as many other forms of visual culture.
 Registration is required for full use of the system.
-Step-by-step instructions.
 More info

 - Art: Search (formerly Designinform)